Militant in Liverpool: Relations with Black organisations

 Following the Toxteth Riots, Militant campaigned alongside the L8 Defence Committee for Chief Constable Kenneth Oxford's dismissal.

-Under pressure from Black organisations to appoint a Principal Race Relations Advisor to work to combat racial discrimination in the city, the council appointed Sam Bond to the position of PRRA on 9 October 1984.
+Under pressure from Black organisations to appoint a Principal Race Relations Advisor (PRRA) to work to combat racial discrimination in the city, the council appointed Sam Bond to the position of PRRA on 9 October 1984.
 Bond, a Black Londoner who had previously worked as a building surveyor and who had ideological ties to Militant, was controversial and his appointment sparked a backlash from the Black Caucus (successor to the L8 Defence Committee), a group of twelve Black community leaders who sat on the Council's Race Relations Liaison Committee.
 The day after Bond's appointment, the Black Caucus occupied the council buildings in protest, forcing Deputy Leader Derek Hatton to agree to re-advertise the post.
 After Militant reneged on this promise, the Black Caucus, alongside Bond's trade union, the National and Local Government Officers' Association (NALGO), launched a campaign against Bond, boycotting his Race Relations Unit.
-Bond retained his position until he was forced to resign following the 47 Militant-affiliated councillors’ surcharge in 1987.
+Bond retained his position until he was forced to resign following the 47 Militant-affiliated councillors' surcharge in 1987.

 Militant disagreed with the Black Caucus's analysis of how to tackle Liverpool's racism.
 The Black Caucus advocated anti-racist education and positive action policies which would encourage more Black people from Liverpool 8 to attain jobs throughout the city.
-They condemned the ‘colour-blind ideologies of local politicians, whether based on socialist, liberal, or conservative principles, which lead to a refusal to adopt positive action measures’ they claimed were necessary.
-Militant believed that while Black people faced discrimination and ‘double oppression’, capitalism was the root of this inequity and that working-class unity should be prioritised to overturn the system.
+They condemned the 'colour-blind ideologies of local politicians, whether based on socialist, liberal, or conservative principles, which lead to a refusal to adopt positive action measures' they claimed were necessary.
+Militant believed that while Black people faced discrimination and 'double oppression', capitalism was the root of this inequity and that working-class unity should be prioritised to overturn the system.